BenJanecke/SpreadsheetGear.Fluent/README.md

 SpreadsheetGear.Fluent
 ======================

-SpreadsheetGear.Fluent a fluent implementation of the IRange interface.
+SpreadsheetGear.Fluent a fluent Api for the IRange interface.

 This Goal of this project is to allow developers to use a terse easy to understand Api when generating a spreadsheet with SpreadsheetGear or anything that implements IRange as defined by SpreadsheetGear.